dvliman/dvliman.github.io/content/about.md

 draft: false
 ---

-Hi there 👋
+Hi there 👋.
+I am David

-I am David Liman.
 I am a product-focused engineer with subject matter experience in travel tech, finance, health & wellness space.

 I believe people do their best thinking when they are supported, respected, and growing.
 I find bottom-up leadership more appealing.
+I prefer to work in the [following environment](https://maheshba.bitbucket.io/blog/2025/02/09/2025-skunks.html) although I learned to adapt to many environments.

 You can reach me at limandavid@gmail.com